davewsmith/play/flask_sqa/README.md

 remind myself of how to do a few things, such as getting foreign keys with cascading deletes working in SQLite3.

+Also an example of handling a `before_delete` event.

 ## Setup

 Assuming `vagrant` and `virtualbox` are installed,